anupbdn/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Provide us a table of vocabulary, vocabulary should only include verbs, adverbs, nouns , adjectives
 - Provide words in their dictionary form, student needs to figure out conjugations and tense
 - provide a possible sentence structure
+- when student makes attempt, interpret their reading so they can see what the student actually said and its meaning.

-Student Input : I am hungry what should i order ?
+Student Input : How do i fix my peg board for my home office ?

 ## Formatting Instructions